jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/fd/State_Machine.jpg?20090820151828" alt="State Machine Diagram" title="Image Source: https://commons.wikimedia.org/wiki/File:State_Machine.jpg" width = "35%" align="left" style="padding-right: 20px;">
 Its type is often an `enum`, but I've also seen it as a `boolean` and even a `String`.
 Its implied privacy is violated with `get` and `set` accessors, which provide direct access to the `private` attribute.

-Rather than keep the state machine behavior encapsulated within the class, the class becomes the place where `state` or `status` reside.
+Rather than keeping the state machine behavior encapsulated within the class, the class becomes the place where `state` or `status` reside.
 Other classes will access `status`/`state` via the `get` accessor, update `status`/`state` with a new value via the `set` accessor based upon their own business logic code.
 Not only does this low cohesive design distribute the __state machine__ implementation across far flung regions of the design, it distributes behavior.
 This makes it more difficult to know what the __state machine__ will do as a whole when the `status`/`state` is updated from any place in the implementation.

 With cohesion software elements, a change to one element may require a change to the other related cohesive elements, like how a change in screw head causing a change in the screwdriver.
 Highly cohesive software elements are close to one another, such as in the same package, making it more likely that all required updates will occur consistently.